 Dana Brown recently assumed the role of MBA director at Oxford University’s Saïd Business School.
 In this position, Brown has overseen the review of the MBA program and implemented new elements to help “ensure that Oxford MBAs – as future leaders – have the skills, knowledge and personal qualities needed to meet the world-scale challenges […]

-Saïd Business School employs award-winning faculty including professors, lecturers, readers and visiting professors who teach courses across the business school’s 11 subject areas.
-Additional researchers from the University of Oxford support the initiatives of Saïd’s eight research centers, which cover topics such as retail management, business taxation, and entrepreneurship and corporate reputation.
+Saïd Business School employs more than 80 professors, lecturers, readers and visiting professors who teach courses across the business school’s 13 subject areas.
+Additional researchers from the University of Oxford support the initiatives of Saïd Business School’s nine research centers and initiatives, which cover topics such as retail management, business taxation, and entrepreneurship and corporate reputation.

 In the Michaelmas term, students take seven required core courses, covering business fundamentals such as finance, decision-making, strategy, management, and operations.
 Students are also divided into small study groups that reflect the diversity of the class; these groups review course material together throughout the term.
 Starting in January of the Hilary term, students complete two elective courses alongside three more required courses.
 Finally, in the Trinity term, students take five elective courses out of roughly 30 options, covering academic areas from private equity to retailing.
 During the summer, students can complete a four- to six-week strategic consulting project, or complete an eight- or nine-week internship while taking two shorter elective courses.